-- 6 cups fresh raspberries (frozen raspberries also work well)
+- 6 cups raspberries

 - 1 large egg

-- Preheat the oven to 375 degrees.
+- Preheat the oven to 375 degrees F (190 degrees C).

-- Add the lemon juice, honey and vanilla and stir to combine.
+- Add the lemon juice, honey, and vanilla and stir to combine.
 Add the raspberries and toss gently just until coated in the raspberry pie filling.
 Let stand for 15 minutes.

 - Remove the pie dough from the refrigerator.
 On a floured surface, roll out a portion of the dough to a 12-inch circle that’s about ⅛-inch thick.
-Using a large spatula, gently loosen the dough from the work top, fold it in half and then fold it in half again.
+Using a large spatula, gently loosen the dough from the worktop, fold it in half, and then fold it in half again.
 It will form a triangle shape.
-Lift the crust and place it in a pie plate with the point of the triangle in the center of the plate.
-Gently unfold the dough in the pan and press into the corners gently.
-Leave any dough that overlaps the edges of the plate in place.
+Lift the crust and place it into a pie plate with the point of the triangle in the center of the plate.
+Gently unfold the dough in the pan and gently press it into the plate to fit.

 - Gently brush the egg wash over the top crust with a pastry brush and sprinkle evenly with the remaining 2 tablespoons of sugar.